 Verifying Identities

-Before any tokens can be issued or transferred, both sender and receiver must have verified identities in the registry (unless they are authorized contracts).
+Before any tokens can be issued or transferred, both sender and receiver must have verified identities in the registry (unless they are authorized contracts).batchVerifyIdentities() with up to 500 addresses per call.
+The function returns a count of successes and an array of failed indices for retry.

 Issuing Tokens

-The reason parameter is bytes32 - use it for categorizing issuances in your audit trail.
+With identities verified and sub-issuers configured, issue tokens:reason parameter is bytes32 - use it for categorizing issuances in your audit trail.
 You can encode strings with bytes32("INITIAL_OFFERING") or use custom numeric codes.

 Pre-checking Transfers

-Before submitting a transfer on-chain, call canTransfer to check whether it would succeed.
+Before submitting a transfer on-chain, callcanTransfer to check whether it would succeed.
 This avoids wasted gas on transactions that will revert.

-This is a view function and costs no gas when called off-chain.
+view function and costs no gas when called off-chain.
 Integrate it into your frontend to show users whether a transfer will succeed before they sign.

 Configuring Compliance Rules

-The BasicComplianceModule enforces holding limits and lockup periods.
+TheBasicComplianceModule enforces holding limits and lockup periods.
 Configuration calls must come from the token contract, so you need to expose these through your issuer workflow.

 Holding limits